DsosaH/osticket-postconfg/README.md

 </p>
 <p>
-  While creating a new agent you must assign a user name and a password that can be later changed by the agent.
-You can also assign departments and roles or even add to a team.
-In this example we'll create an agent with administrator capabilities that belongs in the "System Administrator" department and has the "SuperAdmin" Role.
+  While creating a new agent, you must assign a username and a password that can be later changed by the agent.
+You can also assign departments and roles, or even add to a team.
+In this example, we'll create an agent with administrator capabilities that belongs in the "System Administrator" department and has the "SuperAdmin" Role.
 </p>
 <p>